#Winning the Fan Engagement Game

 In spite of these positives, the NFL is facing a number of thorny issues, including decreased game-day presence, troubling findings regarding player safety, and periodic public outcry over players’ off-field behavior.
 To maintain and grow their enviable competitive position and expand revenue, NFL franchises must capitalize on factors other than winning to heighten fan engagement.
 For winning franchises, there’s an opportunity to build on the increased loyalty and money that good performance generates; for losing franchises, there’s an opportunity to boost revenue streams and in turn, they hope, revive winning ways.

-Our side-by-side analysis of Emory University’s rankings, win-loss records from 2000–2015, and a composite index of NFL stadium rankings shows that teams with highly ranked stadiums have higher fan equity than teams with poorly ranked stadiums, and that teams with better-ranked stadiums also enjoy better winning percentages, suggesting a positive cycle of stadium experience, results, and equity/engagement.
+Our side-by-side analysis of Emory University’s rankings, win-loss records from 2000–2015, and a composite index of NFL stadium rankings shows that teams with highly ranked stadiums have higher fan affinity than teams with poorly ranked stadiums, and that teams with better-ranked stadiums also enjoy better winning percentages, suggesting a positive cycle of stadium experience, results, and engagement.

 We love you the way you are.
 Great sports brands invoke a sense of tradition and closely align with their home city’s civic identity.
 Gensler’s 2013 Brand Engagement Survey revealed that sports brand fans value tradition and stability far more than innovation and change.
 Franchises that underestimate the power of these preferences risk alienating fans.